-The two graphs below show the repartition of total project costs for the 11 transactions included in this reporting, compared with the repartition by number of projects, for the different sectors.
+The two graphs below show the repartition of total project costs for the 21 transactions included in this reporting, compared with the repartition by number of projects, for the different sectors.

-The above breakdowns show that the size of projects in the oil & gas, and petrochemicals sectors are comparatively larger than projects in other sectors (e.g. infrastructure and renewable energy sectors).
+The above breakdowns show that the size of projects in the petrochemicals sector are comparatively larger than projects in other sectors (e.g. infrastructure).